Dodge WC series: Three-quarter-ton models

 With the nickname 'jeep' now moving on to the smaller -ton trucks, some soldiers called the Dodges 'Beeps' (for "Big jeep") instead.

-Eventually, as much as half of the more than fifty different WC series models manufactured, were WC-51 & WC-52 cargo/troop and weapons carriers — and one third of those with an engine-powered front winch.
+Eventually, almost half of the more than fifty different WC series models manufactured – almost 183,000 trucks – were WC-51 & WC-52 cargo/troop and weapons carriers — and one third of those with an engine-powered front winch.